vacp2p/rfc-index/nomos/data-availability-layer.md

 - Verifies data chucks are are hashed and signed
 - Includes hash in next/current block

-Data included in hash for next block
+Data included in hash for next block in Zone
--
+- Zone block builders create certificates, a Verifiable Information Dispersal Certificate,
+- Zone send certificates to DA nodes to store in the NomosDA node's mempool

+## Copyright

+Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).

+## References